fj/open-brackets/blog/content/entries/000007-entry-charlottesville-technologist-guide.markdown

 * **Food:** Charlottesville is chock-full of highly-rated excellent restaurants and eateries that place a premium on high-quality local ingredients.
 Local restaurants run the range from 3 AM burger joints to world-class eateries, and have routinely garnered high praise from national reviewers.
 A few local venues and their chefs have won awards at the national or international level, including Hamilton's, Peter Chang's China Grill, Ivy Inn, Citizen Burger, Fossett's, and Bodo's Bagels.

-  Every Saturday morning is the [City Market](http://www.charlottesville.org/Index.aspx?page=757), a pop-up bazaar that lasts a few hours and frequented by street vendors, farmers, potters, artisans, and so on.
+{{% li invisible="true" %}}Every Saturday morning is the [City Market](http://www.charlottesville.org/Index.aspx?page=757), a pop-up bazaar that lasts a few hours and frequented by street vendors, farmers, potters, artisans, and so on.
 It's a great way to sample excellent local food.
-Charlottesville has a large faction of specialty coffee enthusiasts; [Mudhouse](http://mudhouse.com/), [Java Java](http://javajavacafe.com/), [Grit Cafe](http://gritcoffee.com/), and several other locations all make top-quality brews.
+Charlottesville has a large faction of specialty coffee enthusiasts; [Mudhouse](http://mudhouse.com/), [Java Java](http://javajavacafe.com/), [Grit Cafe](http://gritcoffee.com/), and several other locations all make top-quality brews.{{% /li %}}

 * **Shopping:** Charlottesville is home to three large shopping districts: Fashion Square Mall, Barracks Road Shopping Center, and the Shops at Stonefield.
 All have large anchor department-store tenants and chain eateries.
 Grocery needs are supplied by Whole Foods, Trader Joe's, Harris Teeter, Food Lion, Kroger, and a number of other chains.
 A Costco will open at the end of 2015 in Stonefield.